The SRSC is located in room EW 202 of the East Wing of the main Algoma U campus building, off Shingwauk Hall.

-Archival services, site tours, and services for Survivors and their families are available outside of the hours listed above with an appointment.
-Site tours must be booked two weeks in advance.
+Archival services, Truth Walks, and services for Survivors and their families are available outside of the hours listed above with an appointment.
+Truth Walks must be booked two weeks in advance.

 With the support of the Children of Shingwauk Alumni Association (CSAA) and Algoma University, the history and activities associated with Shingwauk Hall are being gathered under the auspices of the Shingwauk Residential Schools Centre (SRSC), allowing the public to become more aware of the vast history and tradition represented by the Shingwauk buildings and site.
 The SRSC is a cross-cultural research and educational development project of Algoma U, the CSAA, and the National Residential School Survivor Society.